billray0259/task_app/README.md

-Problem Description
+## Problem Description

-Blue signifies something that could be implemented in an app to serve a purpose

 Assume people seek happiness

-Goal: Ensure useful tasks are completed while maximizing happiness
+### Goal: Ensure useful tasks are completed while maximizing happiness

 -   A task is useful if